fedeAlterio/ExpressionBinding/README.md

 The second parameter of the extension method is an expression.

 You can think at it as the lambda: `h => h.MainRoom.Table` , considered not as a function, but as a collection (a tree) of all the "parts" on which the lambda is composed.
-So think at it as {h, h.MainRoom, h.MainRoom.Table}.
-Every part of the expression, so every element in {h, h.MainRoom, h.MainRoom.Table}, is an object containing all the metadata needed to fully classify itself.
+So think at it as `{h, h.MainRoom, h.MainRoom.Table}`.
+Every part of the expression, so every element in `{h, h.MainRoom, h.MainRoom.Table}`, is an object containing all the metadata needed to fully classify itself.
 So if we put a breakpoint, exploring the expression we can see that:

 * `h` is an instance of `ParameterExpression`
 * `h.MainRoom` is an instance of `MemberExpression` (Member = Property)